-EDSPE 562 Curricula for Preschool Children with Disabilities (3) Sandall
+EDSPE 562 Curriculum and Assessment for Young Children with Disabilities (3)

 EDSPE 564 Infants and Toddlers with Disabilities and Other Special needs (3) Sandall

 Examines early intervention policies, programs, and practices for infants and toddlers with disabilities and other special needs.
 Topics include theoretical, philosophical, and learning and research base for early intervention.
-Offered: A.
+Offered: W.

-EDSPE 565 Seminar: Early Childhood Education for Children with Disabilities (3, max.
-9) Sandall, Schwartz
+EDSPE 565 Approaches to Early Childhood Education (3, max.
+9)

 EDSPE 566 Current Research in Early Childhood Special Education (2, max.
 6)